Information in English

 Our main challenges are to make data originally obtained for purposes other than occupational health surveillance relevant to our users, and to ensure correspondence between individual data from different sources, e.g., to link data on industries and occupational titles from national labour market statistics with data on work-related complaints, illnesses, diseases and injuries.
 We obtain data on sickness certification and disability pensions from the Norwegian Labour and Welfare Administration records.

 Every third year, Statistics Norway conducts a population survey with a modified panel design and a sample size of around 20,000, providing the surveillance system with both cross-sectional and longitudinal data of particular interest for trend analyses.
-Our website presents updated data on the current status and trends for all exposures and health outcomes that are relevant to the workplace.
+Following this our webpage is updated and NOA writes a report called «Faktabok om arbeidsmiljø- og helse», where data from the mentioned population survey and other relevant data are included to present current status and trends for all exposures and health outcomes relevant to the work environment.